openAVproductions/openAV-manual/source/luppp.rst

 ======

 Now click on a Clip to start recording and click again to start looping!
-With right click on a clip, you can:
+Right clicking on a clip lets you:

 * Load Audio loop in the clip
 * Save the clip